psxvoid/vifm-git-mv/git-mv/README.md

 ## Notes

 - For now it's in a "proof of concept state" and most likely has bugs.
+- Most likely doesn't work on Windows (only Linux for now).
 - Most likely messes up with "undo/redo" - do not install this plugin if you rely on those operations.
 - The implementation is not optimal due to ViFM lua api limitations.
 - Many thanks to [xaizek](https://q2a.vifm.info/user/xaizek) for the initial help in [this thread](https://q2a.vifm.info/1948/is-it-possible-to-override-copy-paste-behavior-for-symlinks).